javigs82/kubernetes-efk/README.md

 * The data pods are deployed as a `StatefulSet`.
 These use a `volumeClaimTemplates` to provision persistent storage for each pod.

 * The number of replicas per node should be set up in function of ecosystem's requirements.
-Just adjust `spec.replicas` in deployment specification files (`es-master.yaml`, `es-data.yaml`, `es-ingest.yaml`)
+Just adjust `spec.replicas` in deployment specification files.

 ## Pre-requisites

-* `minikube` installed
+* `minikube` installed.

-* `kubectl` configured to access the cluster master API Server
+* `kubectl` configured to access the cluster master API Server.

 ## Build images

-The project uses base images provided by elastic [Docker @ Elastic](https://www.docker.elastic.co/)
+The project uses base images provided by elastic [Docker @ Elastic](https://www.docker.elastic.co/).

 ## Deploy